-Foreign capital dredging backlog increased \$147.6 million at June 30, 2012 from December 31, 2011, due primarily to the award of the dredging contract for the Wheatstone LNG Project in Western Australia.
-The Company expects to realize at least \$180 million in revenue on this project with the potential for greater income as the project details are finalized.
+Foreign capital dredging backlog increased to \$243.5 million at September 30, 2012 from December 31, 2011, due primarily to the award of the dredging contract for the Wheatstone LNG project in Western Australia.
 The Company will deploy the dredge New York on the Company's portion of the project for about 27 months to complete this significant international dredging opportunity.
+The Company also was awarded a \$47.6 million contract for another land reclamation project in the Middle East.
 The Company also sees additional opportunities in the Middle East, Southeast Asia and South America that it continues to pursue.

-Demolition services backlog was \$6.1 million higher at June 30, 2012 from December 31, 2011.
-New projects awarded in the six months ended June 30, 2012 include the \$22.2 million brownfield remediation project in New Jersey that was pending award at year end and three large civil site development projects that are expected each to generate over \$3 million of revenue.
-A large portion of the backlog earned in the first six months of 2012 relates to the new management's focus on large complex projects such as municipal developments in New York and specialty work such as bridge demolition in Louisiana, New Hampshire and New York.
+Demolition services backlog was \$8.1 million lower at September 30, 2012 from December 31, 2011.
+New projects awarded in the nine months ended September 30, 2012 include the \$22.2 million brownfield remediation project in New Jersey that was pending award at year end and four large civil site development projects that are expected each to generate over \$3 million of revenue, including a new power plant project awarded in the third quarter 2012.
+A large portion of the backlog earned in the first nine months of 2012 relates to the new management's focus on large complex projects such as municipal developments in New York and specialty work such as bridge demolition in Louisiana, New Hampshire and New York.